 The Saudi Venture Capital Ecosystem Aggregated A Record-breaking $1.4Bn in Capital Deployed in 2023

-Riyadh, Saudi Arabia, Jan.
-10, 2024 (GLOBE NEWSWIRE) -- The “2023 Saudi Arabia Venture Capital Report” revealed that Saudi Arabia was the most funded country in the MENA region in terms of the amount of VC funding in 2023, which witnessed a record total VC deployment of $1.4Bn (SAR 5.2Bn), up by 33% compared to 2022 and crossing the $1Bn mark for the second consecutive year, despite the decline witnessed in regional and global VC markets.
+Capturing the highest share of total VC funding in MENA in 2023 confirms the attractiveness of the Saudi market, enhances its competitive environment, and consolidates the Kingdom’s economic strength”RIYADH, AL RIYADH, SAUDI ARABIA, January 11, 2024 /EINPresswire.com/ -- The “2023 Saudi Arabia Venture Capital Report” revealed that Saudi Arabia was the most funded country in the MENA region in terms of the amount of VC funding in 2023, which witnessed a record total VC deployment of $1.4Bn (SAR 5.2Bn), up by 33% compared to 2022 and crossing the $1Bn mark for the second consecutive year, despite the decline witnessed in regional and global VC markets.

 Fintech was the highest sector in the Kingdom by amount of funding and number of deals in 2023, where the sector accounted for 51% of total funding in the country with $704M (SAR 2.6Bn) aggregated across 30 deals.